CompVis/stable-diffusion/docs/features/TEXTUAL_INVERSION.md

 _Note_: According to the associated paper, the optimal number of images is 3-5.
 Your model may not converge if you use more images than that.

-Training will run indefinately, but you may wish to stop it before the heat death of the universe, when you find a low loss epoch or around ~5000 iterations.
+Training will run indefinitely, but you may wish to stop it before the heat death of the universe, when you find a low loss epoch or around ~5000 iterations.

+**Running**

-Once the model is trained, specify the trained .pt file when starting dream using
+Once the model is trained, specify the trained .pt or .bin file when starting dream using

 ```
 (ldm) ~/stable-diffusion$ python3 ./scripts/dream.py --embedding_path /path/to/embedding.pt --full_precision